Real fiber for $24.95.* Not ‘fiber-powered’ like the other guys. Call 866-618-0414.

 Once you reach your monthly limit, your internet service provider can either throttle you to lower speeds or hit you with a hefty fee.
 Most people who use the internet casually don’t usually reach these limits.
 However, if you enjoy playing live-stream games with friends or prefer high-quality graphics, you are more likely to reach the data limit.

 You know high-speed internet is crucial for online gaming, so you want to avoid speed throttling.
 Your best bet?
-Choose a fiber internet provider with no data caps and no throttling.
+Choose a fiber internet with no data caps and no throttling.

 If you want to play competitively or use the internet for hours on end in your home, fiber internet is your best option.
 Fiber internet has the lowest available ping times, the fastest upload and download speeds, and can support the most devices at once.